Inverting the coupling of the signed Gausssian free field with a loop soup: Inversion of the signed isomorphism

 \end{remark}

 \begin{remark} One can also retrieve the process in Section \ref{sec_Poisson} from the representation in Proposition \ref{prop-jump} as follows.
 Consider the representation of Proposition \ref{prop-jump} on the graph where each edge $e$ is replaced by a large number $N$ of parallel edges with conductance $W_e/N$.
-Consider now $\check n^{(N)}_{x,y}(t)$ the number of parallel edges that are open in the configuration $\check \ccc(t)$ between $x$ and $y$.
-Then, when $N\to\infty$, $(\check n^{(N)}(t))_{t\ge0}$, converges in law to $(\check n(t))_{t\ge0}$, defined in section \ref{sec_Poisson}. \end{remark}
+Consider now $\check n^{(N)}_{x,y}(t)$ the number of parallel edges that are open in the configuration $\check \ccc^{(N)}(t)$ between $x$ and $y$.
+Then, when $N\to\infty$, $(\check n^{(N)}(t))_{t\ge0}$, converges in law to $(\check n(t))_{t\ge0}$, defined in Section \ref{sec_Poisson}.
+We will not detail this, but roughly, this corresponds to approximation of Poisson r.v. by binomial r.v. \end{remark}